FerretDB/FerretDB/website/blog/2023-06-26-run-ferretdb-on-stackgres.md

 kubectl port-forward svc/ferretdb 27017:27017 -n ferretdb
 ```

-In a new terminal, run this command to be sure your connection is working.
-Note that this requires that you have mongosh installed.
+In a new terminal, run this command to be sure your connection is working (note that this requires that you have mongosh installed.)

 ```sh
 mongosh 'mongodb://ferretdb:${PASSWORD}@localhost:27017/ferretdb?authMechanism=PLAIN'